Mystery note left behind by Maine mass shooting suspect revealed

 Details of the note come as authorities admitted that they still don’t know where the accused mass killer is almost 36 hours on from the shootings.

-Divers will now be joining the search, scouring the waterways close to the boat landing where Mr Card’s vehicle was found abandoned late on Wednesday night.
+Divers had joined the search, scouring the waterways close to the boat landing where Card’s vehicle was found abandoned late on Wednesday night.

 Mr Sauschuck said that the dive teams will be checking for evidence as well as “potential bodies” in the Androscoggin River.